kolharsam/my-bencode/README.md

 It is my own implementation of netstring and bencode in Clojure.

-This project was done as an exercise.
+I implemented this, just as an exercise.

 ![my-bencode CI](https://github.com/kolharsam/my-bencode/workflows/my-bencode%20CI/badge.svg?branch=master)